cometbft/cometbft/spec/abci/abci++_app_requirements.md

 Must have `MaxBytes > 0`.

+##### FeatureParams.PbtsEnableHeight

+Height at which Proposer-Based Timestamps (PBTS) will be enabled.

+From the specified height, and for all subsequent heights, the PBTS algorithm will be used to produce and validate block timestamps.
+Prior to this height, or when this height is set to 0, the legacy BFT Time algorithm is used to produce and validate timestamps.

+PBTS cannot be disabled once it's enabled.

+Cannot be set to heights lower or equal to the current blockchain height.

+Must have `PbtsEnableHeight > [Current height]`

+##### FeatureParams.VoteExtensionsEnableHeight

+This parameter is either 0 or a positive height at which vote extensions become mandatory.
+If the value is zero (which is the default), vote extensions are not required.
+Otherwise, at all heights greater than the configured height `H` vote extensions must be present (even if empty).
+When the configured height `H` is reached, `PrepareProposal` will not include vote extensions yet, but `ExtendVote` and `VerifyVoteExtension` will be called.
+Then, when reaching height `H+1`, `PrepareProposal` will include the vote extensions from height `H`.
+For all heights after `H`

+- vote extensions cannot be disabled,
+- they are mandatory: all precommit messages sent MUST have an extension attached.
+Nevertheless, the application MAY provide 0-length extensions.

+Must always be set to a future height, 0, or the same height that was previously set.
+Once the chain's height reaches the value set, it cannot be changed to a different value.

 ##### ValidatorParams.PubKeyTypes

 The parameter restricts the type of keys validators can use.
 The parameter uses ABCI pubkey naming, not Amino names.